Fritz Kreisler: Biography

 During a concert tour of the United States in 1901, Kreisler met Harriet Lies, a New York-born divorcée who was a Vassar graduate and the daughter of a German American tobacco merchant.
 They fell in love immediately and were married a year later, though they repeated the ceremony three more times because of legal technicalities.
 They had no children, and Harriet devoted her life to his career.
 They were married for 60 years, until his death in 1962.

 In 1910, Kreisler gave the premiere of Sir Edward Elgar's Violin Concerto, a work commissioned by and dedicated to him.
 He served briefly in the Austrian Army in World War I before being honourably discharged after he was wounded.
-He arrived in New York on November 24, 1914, and spent the remainder of the war in America.
+He arrived in New York on November 24, 1914, and spent the remainder of the war years in America.
 He returned to Europe in 1924, living first in Berlin, then moving to France in 1938.
 Shortly thereafter, at the outbreak of World War II, he settled once again in the United States, becoming a naturalized citizen in 1943.
 He lived there for the rest of his life, giving his last public concert in 1947, and broadcasting performances for a few years after that.

 On April 26, 1941, he was involved in a serious traffic accident.
 Struck by a truck while crossing a street in New York, he suffered a fractured skull and was in a coma for over a week.

 In his later years, he suffered from not only some hearing loss but also sight deterioration due to cataracts.